Chinese medicinal material price index down 0.01 pct

 The index was approved by the National Development and Reform Commission of China in 2012 to offer more timely and accurate reference for TCM material growers, traders and pharmaceutical companies.

-Traditional Chinese medicine is often given in the form of an oral liquid, granule, pills, or in typical cases through combination of a number of medicinal materials, mostly herbs, to address health problems.
+Traditional Chinese medicines, often given as oral liquid, granule and pills, typically use the combination of a number of medicinal materials, mostly herbs, to address health problems.